Erasmus2016/backend/README.md

 _controller.js_ - This class handles the backend business logic for this app.
 This is the only class which communicates with the frontend using socket.io

-_database.js_ - This class is responsible for the mySQL database queries.
+_database.js_ - This class is responsible for the MySQL database queries.

 _game.js_ - This class stores the current game round including the playing field (map).